lingtalfi/kif/README.md

 Komin> presents: KIF (Komin> Intuitive Framework).

-Kif is a framework I use when creating web applications.
+Kif is a framework I use when creating web applications (any).

 It's intuitive, simple and straightforward.